SilvioWeging/kASA/README.md

 Another important thing here is the output.
 Or the output**s** if you want. kASA can give you two files, one contains the per-read information, which taxa were found (identification file, in json format) and the other a table of how much of each taxon was found (the profile, a csv file).
 But because too much information isn't always nice, you can specify how much taxa shall be shown for each read and if the profile should be human readable.

+Note, that if you input a folder, file names are appended to your string given via `-p` or `-q`.
+If for example a folder contains two files named `example1.fq` and `example2.fasta` with `-p work/results/out_` as a parameter, then kASA will generate two output files named `out_example1.fq.csv` and `out_example2.fasta.csv`.

 ##### Necessary paramameters
 * `-p (--profile) <file>`: Path and name of the profile that is put out.